LightAndLight/lightandlight.github.io/_posts/2018-06-13-topsy-turvy-reverse-state.md

 Additionally, the `bound` combinators work over any term as long as it is a `Monad`, so `abstract` and `instantiate` only have to be written once, whereas we haven't presented any means for generalisation of the `Plated` approach.

-This is easily fixed: in a follow-up post, I'm going to write about how we can use Backpacky Prisms to provide `abstract` and `instantiate` as library functions.
+This is easily fixed: in a follow-up post, I'll write about how we can use Backpacky Prisms to provide `abstract` and `instantiate` as library functions.